 Wheel tractor scraper | Source: Cat

 Crane lifts are versatile in underground mining.
-These mining tools can be used to load explosives and carry other heavy loads and equipment.
+These mining machines can be used to load explosives and carry other heavy loads and mining equipment.

 Crane lift | Source: Vallee

-Continuous miners are used in room and pillar mining and have a large rotating drum with carbide teeth to scrape coal from seams.
+Continuous miners are a type of ming equipment used in room and pillar mining, and have a large rotating drum with carbide teeth to scrape coal from seams.
 These mining tools can mine up to five tons of coal a minute and account for approximately 45% of underground coal production.
 They also have conveyor belts that transport coal, making this an automated process that is controlled remotely.